38% of respondents don’t know what solicitors actually do…

 How do I find the right mortgage for me?

 They key is to work out what you can afford in the short and long term.
 Factor in living costs and expenses, alongside monthly repayments, to get a clearer picture of the cost.
 This way you’ll know if you can keep up with repayments should circumstances change.
-Understanding mortgage interest rates can also help you pick one that not only works for now, but that you can afford in the following years.
+Understanding the different types of mortgages and mortgage interest rates can also help you pick one that not only works for now, but that you can afford in the following years.

-A mortgage broker can help you narrow the search a little.
+A mortgage adviser can help you narrow the search a little.
 They often come with a fee but can be an essential guide in a very busy and quite confusing marketplace.
-You can also do a bit of research and comparison yourself, even speaking to banks directly as they may have direct-only deals that brokers won’t have access to.
+You can also do a bit of research and comparison yourself, even speaking to banks directly as they may have direct-only deals that advisers won’t have access to.

 Why do moving dates change?